 Even during your menstrual flow, the blood appearance can shift from dark red and thick to light pink and thin.
 Typically, that’s just a sign that your period is coming to an end.
 (Or this kind of pink discharge could come at the beginning of your cycle.)

 Still, in some cases, changing period blood color could indicate low levels of estrogen or even anemia.
 (Something that’s often a concern for women with untreated fibroids.)
-For that reason, we always suggest discussing any changes in your cycle with your gynecologist, even if they seem normal.
+Additionally, black period blood can be a symptom of fibroids among many other things.

 Now, no one expects you to sit around each day analyzing the color and consistency of your discharge.
 Instead, we suggest getting an understanding of what’s normal for your body.
 Once you’ve established a healthy baseline, it will be easier to detect out-of-the-ordinary changes, and discuss them with your gynecologist.
 Then, if fibroids turn out to be the cause of your pink discharge, schedule an immediate appointment with your Dallas fibroid specialists for fast and lasting relief!